DDFaller/ppar-mitm-attack/README.md

    - If the target node is full, keys are buffered and redirected to other nodes dynamically.

 3. **Synchronization**:
-   - Nodes periodically exchange buffer information using MPI to redistribute entries.
+   - When a node buffer is full it triggers an exchange buffer information using MPI to redistribute entries.
    - Global synchronization ensures all nodes complete their tasks before termination.

 4. **Completion Check**: